Lab 6: Image analysis to predict malignant breast cancer using logistic regression

 - Create a box plot for each column except for

-.
+id.
 Each boxplot should have two boxes, one for benign and one for malignant, allowing visual comparison of the distribution of that variable for benign and malignant specimens.
 Do any variables clearly have an association with breast cancer diagnosis?

 Hints for e: